nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 ---

-# 2.3 - Seed an Availability Group from an array-based snapshot
+# 2.4 - Seed an Availability Group from an array-based snapshot (Optional)
 In this activity, you will build an Availability Group from Snapshot.

 ## Set up the databases